 This is the second model I had.
 The first had a real bulb in it to light it up. and was bought right back in the 1970’s and lasted until I got the second model.
 The second model had an electroluminescent back-light that glowed green.

 When they first came out it was suggested they might not last for many years but in fact it has lasted all this time and outlasted the electronics of the watch.

-I have now bought a replacement Casio Databank Watch (ABOVE or LEFT).
+I have now bought a replacement Casio Databank Watch (LEFT).
 This is available from: Timeshop4You.

 These watches are available in slightly different models and from other shops.
 See Google’s list here.